“I need advice about Trust Deeds. What is a Trust Deed and how can it help me manage my debts? “

 Yes.
 We specialise in helping directors and sole traders in financial trouble, and this is a common solution in Scotland.
 In England, Wales and Northern Ireland an individual voluntary arrangement would be the equivalent solution.

-No. Trust Deeds are written using Scottish Insolvency Law, but you can apply for an individual voluntary arrangement.
+No. Trust Deeds are written using Scottish Insolvency Law, but you can apply for an individual voluntary arrangement in England.

 What is a Trust Deed?

 A Trust Deed is a formal agreement between you and your creditors to pay back what you can afford towards your debts.
 They are an extremely powerful and legal tool to help you back on the road to financial stability.
 A Trust Deed is designed for people who have taken out too much debt and are struggling to meet their monthly repayments.

 How long will it take for me to clear my debts?

 Unlike the individual voluntary arrangement which takes five years the usual repayment period for a Trust Deed is 36 months (3 years) though this could be extended to 48 months depending on affordability.
 You will be required to pay a set amount per month for the 36 month period, after that your creditors are legally obliged to write off any remaining debts.

 Do I continue to pay interest and charges?